flatcar-archive/flatcar-docs/os/sdk-disk-partitions.md

+---
-# Flatcar Container Linux disk layout
+title: Flatcar Container Linux disk layout
+weight: 10
+---

 Flatcar Container Linux is designed to be reliably updated via a continuous stream of updates.
 The operating system has 9 different disk partitions, utilizing a subset of those to make each update safe and enable a roll-back to a previous version if anything goes wrong.